IATA Awards

 This award is designed to give NAAE members an opportunity to exchange teaching ideas.
 The idea may be original or borrowed.
 Each contestant should specify how the idea was used by the teacher and how the idea could help others in their teaching.
 All active NAAE members, who are teaching agricultural education are eligible to enter this competition.
 The member must be an NAAE member for three years prior to applying.

 Application Process: Bring your Idea to Summer Inservice and present it during the Ideas Unlimited sharing event.
 Make sure to bring all supporting materials and hands on items.
 The presentations will be voted on by our members.
-The winner will fill out the NAAE application and be forwarded on to Region I the next spring and the Region I winner will be forwarded to the NAAE Convention the following November.
+The winner will fill out the NAAE application the following spring.

 Honorary Awards